Memphis city attorney says 7 more police officers facing discipline for Tyre Nichols beating

 The action is internal and not criminal in nature.
 Shelby County District Attorney's Office spokeswoman Erica Williams said there were no new updates on criminal charges.

-Already, six officers have been fired for their roles in the incident, including five who have been charged criminally with second-degree murder.
+Already, six officers have been fired for their roles in the incident, including five who have been charged criminally with second-degree murder following the death of Nichols, who was seen on video being severely beaten.

-The news came during a Memphis city council meeting Tuesday in which members questioned the city's police and fire chiefs and were set to discuss nearly a dozen public safety proposals and reforms.
+The news came during a Memphis city council meeting Tuesday in which members questioned the city's police and fire chiefs and passed several public safety proposals and reforms.
 It was the council's first public hearing since the city released the video of police beating Nichols.

+Also Tuesday, Memphis police documents became public that say Demetrius Haley, one of the police officers charged in Nichols' death, admitted to investigators that he took cell phone photos of a beaten Nichols and sent a photo to several people.

+"On your personal cell phone, you took two photographs while standing in front of the obviously injured subject after he was handcuffed," stated the document, a decertification letter that Memphis Police sent to the Tennessee Peace Officer Standards and Training Commission, published online by CNN affiliate WMC.

 "The month of January has deeply affected all of us and continues to do so, serving as a clarion call for action," councilwoman Rhonda Logan said.
 "Today our focus will be on peeling back the layers of public safety in our city and collaborating on legislation that moves us forward in an impactful and intelligent way."